Washington Highlands (Washington, D.C.): Current demographics and housing patterns

 As of 2007, Washington Highlands had a population of 8,829, including 3,242 households and a median household income of $28,885.
-Just over 81 percent of residents in Washington Highlands are renters, and 18.7 percent are home owners.
+Just over 81 percent of residents in Washington Highlands are renters, and 18.7 percent are homeowners.
 Roughly 71 percent of households are families.

-Most of the neighborhood it is low-income and public housing apartment complexes, including the 204-unit Highland Dwellings public housing complex.
-The District of Columbia Housing Authority received 2009 stimulus funding, and allocated $11 million towards rehabilitation of Highland Dwellings.
+Most of the neighborhood is low-income and public housing apartment complexes, including the 204-unit Highland Dwellings public housing complex.
+The District of Columbia Housing Authority received 2009 stimulus funding, and allocated $11 million towards the rehabilitation of Highland Dwellings.
 Wheeler Creek is a 314-unit community developed with a 1997 HOPE VI grant which replaced two earlier housing complexes, Valley Green and Skytower.
 Wheeler Creek includes 48 low-income rental units, 100 senior apartments, 32 market-rate rental units, and 30 lease/purchase units.
 The remaining units are for purchase.

-In 1967, the 12-story, 291-unit Parkside Terrace Apartments at 3700 9th Street SE was constructed.
+In 1967, the 12-story, 291-unit Parkside Terrace Apartments at 3700 9th Street SE were constructed.
 The apartment building for moderate- and low-income families was financed with federal money, and built by a group of private investors led by Polinger Construction and Judge Marjorie Lawson (a civil rights advisor to President John F. Kennedy).
 By the early 2000s, however, the building was in serious disrepair and plagued by drug dealers, thieves, gangs, and numerous assaults.
 In 2003, the United States Department of Housing and Urban Development (HUD) sold its interest in the building.
 It was purchased by two nonprofit organizations—Community Preservation and Development, and Crawford Edgewood Management (a housing management company founded by H. R. Crawford, an African American former HUD official).
 The structure was gutted in 2005, leaving behind only the interior columns, foundation, and a portion of the facade.
 The building reopened in 2009 as The Overlook.
 The building's lower seven floors (with 181 units) were set aside for low-income senior citizens.
 The building's top five floors (with 135 one- and two-bedroom units) were set aside for low- and moderate-income families.
 The Overlook features separate entrances and elevators for the senior citizen and family section, and each unit was wired for broadband Internet.
-The renovated building also featured several community rooms, a computer room, playground, controlled-access parking garage, and 3 acre of parkland.
+The renovated building also featured several community rooms, a computer room, a playground, a controlled-access parking garage, and 3 acre of parkland.
 Retail space in the complex was occupied by a bank, convenience store, hair salon, and geriatric care center.
-Security at the building was very strong.
+Security at the building was tight.
 Applicants for empty units could not have a criminal record of any kind, the building had an extensive security system, and security guards patrolled the interior.

 The largest apartment complex in the neighborhood is the 360-unit, 700-resident Park Southern Apartments at 800 Southern Avenue SE.